Similar to the Heritage Card, the Dublin Pass (buy it here) is a handy way to save money during your trip to Ireland.

 How much you’d save over 24 hours in Dublin

-OK, so you’re in Dublin for 24 hours and you fancy seeing a good chunk of what the city has to offer.
-You’re on a budget and you want to stay in the city to avoid taxis or public transport.
+So you’re spending 24 hours in Dublin and you fancy seeing a good chunk of what the city has to offer.

 How much you’d save over 48 hours in Dublin

 OK, so you’re spending a weekend in Dublin.
-Here’s where you’ll really save a few quid with the Dublin Pass.
-Let’s say that, over the two days, you followed an itinerary similar to the one below.
+Here’s where you’ll really save a few quid with the Go City Dublin Pass.

 FAQs about the Dublin City Pass

-The Dublin Pass attractions include the Guinness Storehouse, Jameson Distillery, 14 Henrietta Street, Dublin Zoo, Dublin Hop-on Hop-off Bus Tour and more (see above).
+The Dublin Pass attractions include everywhere from Guinness HQ and the Jameson Distillary to 14 Henrietta Street, Dublin Zoo, Malahide Castle, Christ Church and plenty more.

 Tony